A Foodcentric Life

 Sally Cameron

-This Greek yogurt breakfast bowl makes a quick, healthy way to start the day.
+This Greek yogurt bowl makes a quick, healthy way to start the day.
 Try it post-workout to refuel or for lunch.
 For zero added sugar, try flavored liquid stevia drops.
 To save time, pile all of the ingredients into a transportable bowl and cover the night before.
 Then stir and eat on busy mornings for a quick grab-and-go breakfast.
 In spring and summer, go for organic raspberries when pomegranates are out of season.

 Print Recipe Pin Recipe

-Prep Time 5 mins
+Prep Time 5 minutes mins

-Total Time 5 mins
+Total Time 5 minutes mins

 Course Breakfast